 Previously classified as a subspecies of the genetically similar red-shanked douc langur, only recently has the black-shanked douc langur received due recognition, and respect, as a distinct langur species.

-Black-shanked douc langurs are listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
-However, as is often the case with endangered species, laws created to protect them are largely ignored and difficult to enforce.
+The black-shanked douc langur is listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), an international agreement between governments whose goal is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.